 - Active stretch:

 - Transfer your arms out in front of the body, make fists, drive the shoulder blades down.

 - Breath hard and keep your whole body tensed.

 - Grab ankles and revert back to the passive stretch.

-- Repeat the active stretch one more after 30 seconds rest.
+- Repeat the active stretch once more after 30 seconds of rest.

 Why and when to do Hip mobility Exercises?

 Mobility work is often neglected or confined to simply warming-up before exercise – but this isn’t enough if you want to see results.